datacamp/authoring/docs/courses/guidelines/content.md

 - A MultipleChoiceExercise should have options of length 10 - 300 characters (recommended is 240, this is the aggregate length across all options in the exercise).
 - A MultipleChoiceExercise should have between 3 - 5 options (recommended is 4).

-*Please note* that we do not prefer to minimize the number of multiple choice questions in a course to no more than 3 per chapter.
+*Please note* that we prefer to limit the number of multiple choice questions in a course to no more than 3 per chapter.
 We also do not allow back to back multiple choice questions.
 This ensures learners do most of their learning by doing in our coding exercises.
+Multiple choice questions in which students have to do some coding in the console to identify the solution are preferred to purely conceptual multiple choice questions.

 ### BulletExercise

 BulletExercises are perfect to help users learn by repetition or faded learning.
 The guidelines below ensure that the overall length of a bullet exercise is in line with that of a normal exercise.
 It also ensures that the bullet exercises appear in a visually appealing manner.

 - A BulletExercise should have assignment text of length 10 - 600 characters (recommended is 300).
 - A BulletExercise should have 2 - 4 sub-exercises (recommended is 3).